sohail95722/python/README.md

-# python is a general purpose language
+# python is a high level, general purpose programming language